ushahidi/docs.ushahidi.com/README.md

 docs.ushahidi.com
 =================

-The Ushahidi Platform V3.X User Documentation
+The Ushahidi v3 User Documentation

 This repository holds the nascent documentation for the Ushahidi v3 platform.